sparsick/iac-qa-talk/README.md

 # iac-qa-talk
-Slides and sample code from my talk "Infrastructure As Code - Muss man nicht testen, Hauptsache es läuft" on tech&talk at 19th March 2024.
+Slides and sample code from my talk "Infrastructure As Code - Muss man nicht testen, Hauptsache es läuft" on tech&talk at 25th June 2024.

 All code samples are in `samples`.